bab3l/terraform-provider-netbox/docs/resources/location.md

 - `custom_fields` (Attributes Set) Custom fields assigned to this resource.
 Custom fields must be defined in Netbox before use. (see [below for nested schema](#nestedatt--custom_fields))
 - `description` (String) Description of the location.
 - `facility` (String) Local facility ID or description.
-- `parent` (String) ID of the parent location.
+- `parent` (String) ID or slug of the parent location.
 Leave empty for top-level locations within the site.
 - `status` (String) Operational status of the location.
 Defaults to `active`.
 - `tags` (Attributes Set) Tags assigned to this resource.
 Tags must already exist in Netbox. (see [below for nested schema](#nestedatt--tags))
 - `tenant` (String) ID or slug of the tenant that owns this location.